cap-js/print/README.md

 ## Licensing

 Copyright 2025 SAP SE or an SAP affiliate company and print contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
-Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/cap-js/print).
+Detailed information, including third-party components and their licensing/copyright information, is available [via the REUSE tool](https://api.reuse.software/info/github.com/cap-js/print).